PADDOCK WOOD TOWN COUNCIL

 - By request from other Town bodies

-The Armed Forces Day Flag, on and before Armed Forces Day in accordance with advice from the Chief of Defence Staff.
-Dates vary, but usually fall within the last week in June.
+- Armed Forces Day Flag, on and before Armed Forces Day in accordance with advice from the Chief of Defence Staff.
+Saturday 24th June 2023

 How should the Union Flag be flown?